MicrosoftDocs/azure-devops-yaml-schema/task-reference/cmd-line-v2.md

 **`script`** - **Script**<br>
 `string`.
 Required.
 Default value: `echo Write your commands here\n\necho Hello world`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The contents of the script you want to run.
+The contents or file path of the script you want to run.
 <!-- :::editable-content-end::: -->
 <br>